Overview

 Special Topics

-Entry-level supervised experiences in theatre, organizational communication and journalism/mass media.
-Prerequisite: instructor permission.
+Entry-level supervised experiences in organizational communication and journalism/mass media.
+Prerequisite: instructor permission required.

 An exploration of the philosophical and theoretical foundations of human communication, concentrating specifically on textual analysis and interpretation.
 Using a wide range of media, students will investigate how the particular method of communication informs, alters, and shapes the messages being consumed, and how those messages both constitute and affect self-expressive acts.
-PREREQUISITES: COM 205 and admission to the Communication Arts Program; or instructor permission.
+Prerequisite: minimum junior standing; or instructor permission.

 An introduction to the basic principles and structure of management as it applies toCommunication Arts.
 Particular focus is given to management of small and mid-size nonprofit media and arts organizations, and to the interrelationship between those two areas.
 Prerequisite: junior standing or permission of the instructor.